 One of the best ways to introduce new people to horror is through comedy.
 It’s really simple.
 People love to laugh, they love to have a good time, and that’s what Shaun of the Dead offers.
 But at the same time, it gives you everything you want from a zombie movie.
 Not just the gore and the carnage, but the raw emotion as well.
 Many people have already seen this one, but those that haven’t are in for a treat.

 Scream is absolutely a must.
 It was an introduction into horror for so many of us when we were younger.
 The best thing about Scream is that not only does it address the tropes and clichés while managing to still be a really engaging slasher, it also gives you a shopping list of further titles to check out.
-Scream name drops several classic horror films, all the way through.
+Scream name drops several classic horror films throughout.

 The Monster Squad

-For many of us, The Monster Squad is a nostalgic thing.
-We saw it as a kid and it had a huge impact.
-But many fans discovered it later on, too.
-The thing about Monster Squad is even if you don’t have that connection, it’s still a campy, solid, funny kid’s horror movie.
+For many of us, The Monster Squad is a nostalgic favorite.
+We saw it as children and it had a huge impact.
+The thing about Monster Squad is even if you don’t have that connection, it’s still a campy, solid, funny kids’ horror movie.
 It’s almost impossible not to have fun with.
-Plus, I think Shane Black’s name is enough to at least get many newcomers interested.
+Plus, I think Shane Black’s name is enough to get most newcomers interested.